chrishough/my-configurations/guides/build.md

   ![mission-control](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20171001/workstation/mission-control.png)
 17. In the `Keyboard` settings make sure to check `Use the F1, F2, as standard function keys`.
 17. In the `Energy Savor` set display to turn off after 30 minutes, and uncheck `Put hard disks to sleep when possible`.
-18. Download and Install [Chrome](https://www.google.com/chrome/browser/desktop/index.html) and1 [Firefox](https://www.mozilla.org/en-US/firefox/new/).
+18. Download and Install [Chrome](https://www.google.com/chrome/browser/desktop/index.html) and [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 19. Install the 1Password Package into Firefox and Chrome.
 20. Setup Google Chrome Profile, and organize extensions synced from google.
 21. Make Google Chrome the default browser.